-The LINE command and the PLINE command in AutoCAD are the same thing looking at it from the steps you have to go through while creating a line (resulting objects have different properties).
-Consequently it is hard for a CAD beginner to fully grasp the need of using one at the detriment of the other.
+The LINE command and the PLINE command in AutoCAD are the same things looking at it from the steps you have to go through while creating a line (resulting objects have different properties).
+Consequently, it is hard for a CAD beginner to fully grasp the need of using one to the detriment of the other.

-In this post, we will look into a very basic example where the use of the PLINE is more appropriate, all this for the simple reason that you need to start using commands taking into account the final aspect of the project you are working on and using the shortest way an often as possible.
+In this post, we will look into a very basic example where the use of the PLINE is more appropriate, all this for the simple reason that you need to start using commands taking into account the final aspect of the project you are working on and using the shortest way and often as possible.

 Let’s use the following image, the initial object being on the left and the final object being on the right.

 As you can see, we need to OFFSET the outer object with a specific length to get the inner object.